processing/p5.js/developer_docs/README.md

 The p5.js reference manual includes [integrated examples](http://p5js.org/examples/).
 You can [add more](https://github.com/processing/p5.js-website/wiki/Adding-examples), and there is an issue which lists some [desired examples](https://github.com/processing/p5.js/issues/1954).

-## TK
+## Other Ideas

-* **Contribute in some other way** :

-    Write to [hello@p5js.org](mailto:hello@p5js.org) and let us know what you're thinking!
-It is our intention that there should be many ways to contribute to p5.js, from writing code, to creating examples, tutorials and documentation, to thinking about workshops and education, to working on branding and design, and anything else you can dream up.
+If you'd like to contribute in other ways which are not covered here, feel free to write to [hello@p5js.org](mailto:hello@p5js.org) and let us know what you're thinking!
+Aside from working on this codebase, we can always use help with things like documentation, tutorials, workshops, educational materials, branding, and design.
 Get in touch and we can talk about ways you might participate.

 # Setup